How Do I Find Out About Contract Opportunities?

 There may be several reasons for this, such as:

-• there is no need for what you offer within the public sector?
+• there is currently no need for what you offer within the public sector

 You can:

-• Speak to public sector procurement officers and ask what their requirements are;
+• speak to public sector buyers and ask what their requirements are

-• You should consider making your PCS contact e-mail address a general contract address that several people in your organisation can access, so that an opportunity is not missed if an individual is absent, or if they leave your organisation, etc.;
+• consider making your PCS contact e-mail address a general email address that several people in your organisation can access, so that an opportunity is not missed if an individual is absent, or if they leave your organisation, etc.

-Look at published notices in PCS to see if there were contracts that you would have been interested in but that you weren’t alerted to: check what categories were used for these, then update your profile.
+Look at published notices in PCS to see if there were contracts that you would have been interested in but that you weren’t alerted to.
+You should then check what categories were used for these and update your profile.

 Do I Need to Register Separately for PCS-Tender (from Public Contracts Scotland)?